Maintainer(s): Cayle Sharrock

 In Tari parlance, a digital asset is defined as a finite set of digital stateful tokens that are governed by predefined rules.
 A single digital asset may define anything from one to thousands of tokens within its scope.

-For example, in a ticketing context, an event will be an asset.
+For example, in a ticketing context, an event might be an asset.
 The asset definition will allocate tokens representing the tickets for that event.
-The ticket tokens will have state, such as its current owner and whether it has been redeemed or not.
+The ticket tokens will have state, such as its current owner and whether or not it has been redeemed.
 Users might be interacting with digital assets hundreds of times a second, and state updates need to be propagated and agreed upon by the network very quickly.
-A blockchain-enabled ticketing system is practically useless if a user has to wait for "3 block confirmations" before the bouncer will let her into a venue.
-Users expect near-instant state updates because centralised solutions offer them that today.
+A blockchain-enabled ticketing system is practically useless if a user has to wait for "three block confirmations" before the bouncer will let her into a venue.
+Users expect near-instant state updates because centralized solutions offer them that today.

-Therefore the Tari digital assets network must offer speed and scalability.
+Therefore the Tari DAN must offer speed and scalability.

 The distributed system trilemma tells us that these requirements are mutually exclusive.

-We can't have fast, cheap digital assets and also highly secure and decentralised currency tokens on a single system.
+We can't have fast, cheap digital assets and also highly secure and decentralized currency tokens on a single system.

-Tari overcomes this constraint by building three layers:
+Tari overcomes this constraint by building two layers:

-- A base layer that provides a public ledger of Tari coin transactions, secured by proof of work to maximise security,
+- A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.

-If required, the digital asset layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
-This fallback is used to resolve consensus issues on the digital asset layer that may crop up from time to time as a result of the lower degree of decentralisation.
+If required, the digital assets layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
+These commitments allow token owners to make attestations based on their asset state without relying completely on the side-chain infrastructure.

 Refer to RFC-0100/BaseLayer for more detail.